-Overview

-A trust is a legal arrangement where one or more people (trustors, grantors, or settlors) create and subsequently transfer property into a trust by delivering the assets to another (called the trustee) to hold and manage the property for the benefit of another (usually called beneficiaries).
+Overview Trusts originated in England centuries ago and have been used in the United States since pre-Colonial times.
+A trust is a legal arrangement where one person or couple (called the trustor, grantor, or settlor) creates and subsequently transfers property into the trust by delivering the assets to another (called the trustee) to hold and manage the property for the benefit of another (usually called beneficiaries).
 This is a very basic description of a legal fiduciary relationship that is further described according to your state statute under trust and estate law.

-Various Elements of a Trust

-Trustor

-Creator of the trust who hires an attorney to customize the document to fit his/her situation and anticipated assets, and who legally signs trust agreement or will.

-Trust Document

-Document that creates trust, designates trustee and gives related powers and authority to trustee to serve in fiduciary capacity, and spells out how trust funds should be managed and may or will be used for beneficiaries.

-Trustee

-Individual or entity named to serve as fiduciary on behalf of trustor.

-What are the Trustee's Duties?
+There are many different kinds of trusts to consider depending on the goal(s) of the one creating the trust and the purpose that trust is meant to fulfill.
+Available trust formats can range from a revocable living trust that is created for your own assets and care during your life, or you can add provisions for a testamentary trust in your will that would only be created upon your death.
+Some may desire to create irrevocable trusts for gifting purposes.
+This can include Charitable Trusts, and when applicable, a Special Needs Trust could even be set up to care for a child or grandchild to help preserve access to other governmental benefits.
+Additional trust solutions are available for those with even more complex estate planning.
+For those interested, D.A.
+Davidson Trust Company is able to help you consider which type of trusts may be appropriate for your given situation in coordination with your attorney.
+Various Elements of a Trust Trustor Creator of the trust who hires an attorney to customize document to fit his/her situation and anticipated assets, and who legally signs trust agreement or will Trust Document: Separate Agreement or Provided in Will Document that creates trust, designates trustee and gives related powers and authority to trustee to serve in fiduciary capacity, and spells out how trust funds should be managed and may or will be used for beneficiaries Trustee Individual or entity named to serve as fiduciary on behalf of trustor; has control of trust assets with the responsibility to enforce provisions Trust Fund Holds, invests, and distributes assets Beneficiaries Receive distributions of income and principal according to the trust provisions What are the Trustee's Duties?